 Since I was away on a catamaran camping trip and unable to attend market day, my friend Jenna was able and willing to go snap off a few pictures and do the following short review for you.

 Saturday’s farmers’ market at Banyan Bay was delightful.
 Lots of room to shop around.
-The vendors had some neat stuff from handcrafted jewelry to freshly baked quiche.
-They had make-up and books, artworks, beautiful wood carved home items and more.
+The vendors had some neat stuff, from handcrafted jewelry to freshly baked quiche.
+They had makeup and books, artwork, beautiful wood carved home items and much more.
 Chez Caribe owner Jack was playing cribbage next to the bar cart and said to tell everyone he’ll be there every Saturday if anyone wants to play with him.
 They also had live music.
 It was a perfect event.

 Although I have not been to the Banyan Bay Market yet, there are a few reasons why you should go.

 Speaking of friends and environmentally friendly products, this is a big one.
 My friend Cindy who does Lunchbox delivery (one meal choice daily $20 BZD each, delivered Monday – Friday) decided to solve her own problem and help save the environment.
 I will leave you with her story to fill in the detail on the Belizean Sharktank worthy idea.

 I started making Widow Twanky’s green and clean laundry soap through necessity as I was totally fed up with buying really expensive detergent when I had other things I wanted to do with my money.